-ARTICLE B-6.
-JURY DUTY - The Company will pay operators on jury duty the difference between missed earnings for regular operators or the leave rate (as defined in Leave Rate) for extraboard operators and the daily amount paid for such jury duty.
+ARTICLE B-6 JURY DUTY-The Company will pay operators on jury duty the difference between missed earnings for regular operators or the leave rate (as defined in Leave Rate) for extraboard operators and the daily amount paid for such jury duty.
 Operators returning from jury duty on a date when their regular run is out of town may position themselves to pick up their run at the layover point if possible.
 However, if they elect not to position themselves, earnings guarantee will not apply for that day.
-Employees who are unable to report for work due to "on call" jury duty will be paid the same as above.